Welcome to today's edition of the Rush 24-7 podcast.

 Al Gore?

-Could have been Gore Gore's over in Saudi Arabia talking about how we mistreat, we round these Arabs up, we put them away, lock go lock them up and throw away the key.
+Gore's over in Saudi Arabia talking about how we mistreat, we round these Arabs up, we put them away, lock them up and throw away the key.

 How about the professors?

-How about the how about the media, the Democratic Party?
+How about the media, the Democratic Party?

-And of course, now some students at Chapel Hill are upset that they won't call this a terrorist uh act.
+And of course, now some students at Chapel Hill are upset that they won't call this a terrorist act.

-He probably came in through Indianapolis Airport.
+He probably came in through Indianapolis airport.

-Indianapolis Airport's totally owned by a foreign company, including security.
+Indianapolis airport's totally owned by a foreign company, including security.

 Did you know that?